logo elektroda

 Hi,

-under this unusual topic name I present the design of a small automatic music player to make sitting on the toilet more pleasant.
+under this unusual topic name I present a project of a small automatic music player to make sitting on the toilet more pleasant.
 Of course this is one application, in other situations it could probably be useful too ;)

 Five colorful DIY music players with buttons, USB, mini-jack ports and fox logo.
 Small DIY audio player connected to two black speakers with red trim